croelmiyn/FourierImageAnalysis/README.md

 1. utilities

-a. create a /packages/ folder at the root of ImageJ (.../ImageJ/)
+a. copy the packages/ folder at the root of ImageJ (.../ImageJ/)

-b. copy the mpi/... folder in packages/

-c. copy the jtransforms-2.4.jar in packages/

-d. open ImageJ.cfg file at the root with text editor
+b. open ImageJ.cfg file at the root with a text editor

-e. modify '-cp ij.jar ij.ImageJ' into '-cp ij.jar;packages ij.ImageJ' and save
+c. modify '-cp ij.jar ij.ImageJ' into '-cp ij.jar;packages ij.ImageJ' and save

 2. Main plugin